 St Mary’s building was opened in 1953.

-The Assembly Hall, which is still the main College Hall, was completed in 1963.
+The Assembly Hall (St Mary’s Hall), was completed in 1963.

 St Oran’s House, on Fortwilliam Park, was acquired in 1965 and subsequently two nearby houses were purchased in 1970 and 1991 to accommodate the ever expanding sixth form in what was then known as St Colmcille’s.